 Common Health Problems

-Tortoises and most other reptiles need exposure to ultraviolet radiation A and B (UVA/B) to be able to absorb calcium.
-Tortoises in the wild typically bask in the sun for most of their waking hours to get this level of UVA/B exposure.
+Star tortoises, like most other turtles and tortoises, are susceptible to metabolic bone disease, which occurs when the animal isn't getting the proper balance of calcium and phosphorous.
+Tortoises and most other reptiles need exposure to ultraviolet radiation to be able to absorb calcium.
+Tortoises in the wild typically bask in the sun for most of their waking hours, which is how they get this UV exposure.

 Choosing Your Indian Star Tortoise

-Similar Breeds to the Indian Star Tortoise
+Similar Species to the Indian Star Tortoise

 If you're trying to decide which tortoise is the right pet for you, here are a few related species you may want to consider:

 You also can check out our profiles of other species of tortoises to find the right pet for you.

 Gaur A, Reddy A, Annapoorni S, Satyarebala B, Shivaji S. The Origin of Indian Star Tortoises (Geochelone Elegans) Based on Nuclear and Mitochondrial Dna Analysis: A Story of Rescue and Repatriation.
 Conservation Genetics.
 2005;7(2):231-240. doi:10.1007/s10592-005-9002-z

 Jacobson ER, Brown MB, Wendland LD, et al. Mycoplasmosis and Upper Respiratory Tract Disease of Tortoises: A Review and Update.
 Vet J. 2014;201(3):257-264. doi:10.1016/j.tvjl.2014.05.039